tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 Beyond layers of information, you can also start by showing basic information first and more advanced information at different stages.
 According to Jakob Nielsen:

 > Progressive disclosure is the best tool so far: show people the basics first, and once they understand that, allow them to get to the expert features.
-But don't show everything all at once or you will only confuse people and they will waste endless time messing with features that they don't need yet.</blockquote>
+But don't show everything all at once or you will only confuse people and they will waste endless time messing with features that they don't need yet.
 &mdash; <a href="https://www.interaction-design.org/encyclopedia/progressive_disclosure.html">Interaction Design</a>

 ### Doc portal homepage